Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Do people think houses are overpriced in Abidjan as of 2026?

-Well-priced family houses in good Abidjan neighborhoods typically sell within 1 to 3 months, while high-end villas or properties with ambitious pricing can sit on the market for 3 to 9 months or longer, and houses with legal paperwork issues can remain unsold indefinitely.
+Well-priced family houses in popular Abidjan neighborhoods typically sell within 1 to 3 months, but high-end villas with ambitious asking prices or properties with unclear land titles can sit on the market for 6 to 9 months or even longer.

 You'll find our latest property market analysis about Abidjan here.